FriendsOfCake/crud-view/README.md

 # Features

-If you have a good idea for a Crud feature, please join us on IRC and let's discuss it.
+If you have a good idea for a Crud View feature, please join us on IRC and let's discuss it.
 Pull requests are always more than welcome.

 # Support / Questions